nicolas-cerardi/Analytical-Satsky/README.md

 ## Citation

-Cerardi, Tolley, di Vruno et al., accepted in Astronomy and Astrophysics, 2026
+Cerardi, Tolley and di Vruno, Forecasting the occupancy of satellite megaconstellations in SKA observations, accepted in Astronomy and Astrophysics, 2026

-## License
-MIT